xlibb/module-pipe/ballerina/Package.md

-##Channel
+## Pipe

-Pipe implementation for Ballerina
+Pipe package for Ballerina